 A “good” TEAS score is usually above 70%.
 Once students score in the 80s on the science section, they are usually in the 90+ percentile nationwide.

 This is an important distinction!
-The percentile is kind of like the curve of the TEAS test.
+The percentile is like the curve of the TEAS test.
 Usually, if you are a pre-nursing student, you are used to getting As on your exams.
-But on the TEAS, getting a B (getting around 80 percent of the questions rights), actually puts you in the top of the class across the country.
+But on the TEAS, getting a B (getting around 80 percent of the questions rights) actually puts you in the top of the class across the country.

 Read more about how to pass the TEAS.

-You have 63 minutes to answer 53 questions, which means you have a little over one minute per TEAS science question.
+You have 60 minutes to answer 50 questions on the TEAS 7, which means you have a little over one minute per TEAS science question.

 No, not in the science section.
 You’ll only get a calculator during the math section.

-No. You will need to be familiar with trends. for example, you need to memorize that all elements in column one are alkali metals, transition metals have d orbitals, etc.
+No. You will need to be familiar with trends, however.
+For example, you need to memorize that all elements in column one are alkali metals, transition metals have d orbitals, etc.

 You don’t need to memorize positions of all the elements and their number of protons, etc. If a question requires information from the periodic table to answer, the TEAS will provide relevant information.

-No. This might appear as an unscored question, but earth science is not a standardized section of the TEAS.
+No. This might appear as an unscored question, but earth science is not a standardized section of the TEAS in 2024.
 This includes TEAS test science questions on plate tectonics and the earth’s atmosphere.